FredrikNguyen/road_segmentation_project/README.md

 ## About the project

-The aim of this project is to train a classifier, using Convolutional Neural Networks (CNN's), and in particular U-nets; that extract roads in a set of aerial images aquired from GoogleMaps.
+The aim of this project is to train a classifier, using Convolutional Neural Networks (CNN's), and in particular U-nets; that extracts roads in a set of aerial images aquired from GoogleMaps.
 From each image provided to train the model, there is a ground-truth form of that image where each pixel is labeled as road or background.
 We are also provided by a set of images, from where we will test our model by producing our classifier's ground-truth version of those images.
 Essentially the goal reduces to train our classifier to assign a label `road = 1`, `background = 0` to each pixel.

 To do so, we have done the following: